 Actors and Actresses will work in theatres, television, radio and film; they will use speech, movement and expression to bring characters to life.
 Some actors do voice-overs for animated projects, record audio books and are part of television commercials.
 Salary and hours can vary enormously, unsociable hours may be expected.
 Most actors sign-up with an agent who will negotiate wages.

-You’ll usually need to spend time on a training course at a university or drama school.
-You could take a diploma, foundation degree, degree or postgraduate diploma in drama, or a relevant subject like:
+You could do a foundation degree, degree or postgraduate diploma in drama, or other relevant subject like:

 - performance studies

 - at least 1 A level, or equivalent, for a foundation degree

 - 2 to 3 A levels, or equivalent, for a degree